nahumj/evolution_of_novel_colicins/README.rst

 Python simulation of the evolution of colicins and their respective immunity genes.

-this is used to test the capabilities of python, git and our brains.
+This is used to test the capabilities of python, git and our brains.

 Authors
 =======